worm0x1/H1j4ck/README.md

 ## 👨🏻‍💻️ H1j4ck

-This project is designed to demonstrate how malicious browser extensions can be used for educational purposes to understand security vulnerabilities and raise awareness on how hackers can exploit browser features.
-The goal is to educate users on how malicious extensions can be misused and how to protect against them.
+This educational **open-source** project is designed to demonstrate how malicious browser extensions can be used for educational purposes to understand security **vulnerabilities** and **raise** awareness on how hackers can exploit browser features.
+The goal is to educate users on how malicious extensions can be **misused** and how to protect against them.

 ---

 ## 🧠 How It Works

-This educational project shows how a malicious browser extension could be used by attackers to gain unauthorized access to sensitive data, such as login credentials and session cookies.
+This **educational** project shows how a malicious browser extension could be used by attackers to gain unauthorized access to sensitive data, such as **login credentials** and **session cookies**.
 The extension, when installed in a user's browser, secretly monitors their login activities on websites.
 If a user logs in, it captures:

 * **Login credentials (username/password)**
 * **Session cookies**